Sebzdead/RIA-Segmentation/README.md

 ## Overview

-This repository contains a comprehensive computer vision pipeline for analyzing **Recurrent Inhibitory Activity (RIA)** in *C. elegans* worms using **SAM2 (Segment Anything Model 2)** for video segmentation.
+This repository contains a comprehensive computer vision pipeline for analyzing the **Ring Interneuron A** in *C. elegans* worms in an olfactory chip using **SAM2 (Segment Anything Model 2)** for video segmentation.
 The pipeline processes calcium imaging data to automatically segment and analyze neuronal regions (nrD and nrV) and head movement patterns.

 ## Pipeline Workflow